This page summarizes the theoretical work I have done in philosophy, much of which is embodied in my books and essays.

 The natural, preternatural, and supernatural worlds reflect one another’s essence, and as such we often can use one world as a Rosetta Stone to unlock mysteries of another.
 My first book, The Hull, the Sail, and the Rudder, uses my experience building and sailing my little wooden boat as a metaphor for the three-fold nature of human life: the body, mind, and soul.
 My book The Tree is an extended simile looking at the many ways trees are the reflection of the human spirit in the natural world.

 Likewise, there are many parallels between seekers of truth in the preternatural world (UFO investigators, bigfoot researchers) and seekers of truth in the spiritual/religious world: Both require belief in things that exist outside our everyday frame of reference.
 Both require patience and steadfastness in the face of ridicule, both are fraught with misunderstanding, both evince great earnestness by the majority, and both are prone to occasional poisoning by the fraud of a few.
+These ideas are explored in my memoir Monster Hike.

 Matrix of the Mind

 When consciousness, which is spectral in nature, intersects with the brain, which is holarchical in nature, the result is a matrix that can be mapped as a two-dimensional array, with bands of consciousness listed on one axis and layers of brain structure-function listed on the other.
-In this way we see that when the band of subconsciousness intersects the layer of the neural brainstem, the result is dreaming; when the band of waking consciousness instersects the layer of the limbic system, the result is the emotions; when the band of hyperconscious intersects the reptilian brainstem, the result is trance, and so forth.
+In this way we see that when the band of subconsciousness intersects the layer of the neural brainstem, the result is dreaming; when the band of waking consciousness instersects the layer of the limbic system, the result is the emotions; when the band of hyperconsciousness intersects the reptilian brainstem, the result is trance, and so forth.
 I have proposed this matrix and suggested some of its major categories and products but do not pretend to be able to fill in every cell of it presuming there even is a finite number of cells.

 Matrix of Virtues and Vices